KxSystems/docs/docs/ref/progressors.md

 ## Empty lists

-!!! warning "Progressor extensions can change datatype"
+!!! warning "Progressors can change datatype"

+In iterating through an empty list **the iterable is not evaluated.**
+The result might not be in the range of the iterable.

 Allow for a possible change of type to `0h` when scanning or reducing lists of unknown length.